zdhxmo/Data-Science-Portfolio/README.md

 [Diabetes Prediction in Pima Indians](https://github.com/darkMatterChimpanzee/Data-Science-Portfolio/tree/main/Diabetes%20Prediction%20in%20Pima%20Indians)

-<b>Used machine learning algorithms to create an optimal prediction model for cases of diabetes in
-a population of Pima Indians</b>
+<b>Used machine learning algorithms to create an optimal prediction model for cases of diabetes in a population of Pima Indians</b>

 - Conducted feature engineering of necessary features for the prediction models
-- Models used in this notebook include:
-  - KNN
-  - Logistic Regression
-  - Decision Tree
-  - Support Vector Machine
-  - Random Forest
+- Ran features through multiple models to find the highest prediction rate to find traits that might help in predicting diabetes in patients

 <br />